ArtezGDA/scrapingTool_movieMashup/README.md

 Therefore you need two different codes to achieve this.

-The code for scraping footage from YouTube can be found in the folder 'code examples'
+The code for scraping footage from YouTube can be found in the folder 'code examples'.
 The code for cutting and merging the footage can be found in the folder ...